 The plunger wasn't the only appendage to appear in the first Dalek story.
 There was also a Dalek fitted with a cutting device.
 This is featured during the scene where the Daleks are attempting to cut through a jammed door in order to gain access to the escaped prisoners.

-This appendage comprised of a long thin tube surrounded by three silver hemispheres positioned a little way up the shaft, out of reach of the sparks and flames.
+This appendage comprised of a long thin tube surrounded by two silver spheres and a shallow curved disc positioned a little way up the shaft, out of reach of the sparks and flames.

 The door-cutting appendage mentioned above was also written into the same scene in the first Dalek movie.
 In this case, a real oxyacetylene torch appears to have been used.
 It is mounted on a strange-looking Dalek 'arm' that protrudes from the arm box.